Kushok Bakula Rinpoche: Name

 There are two different explanations for his name.

 According to Tibetan chronicles, he was fond of doing meditation and praying and was very simple.
 After renouncing all worldly comforts he used pakula grass in his everyday life, especially as a sitting and sleeping mat.

 The Manorathapurani and the Pali version of Milindapanha maintain him as being born at Kaushambi in a minister's family and then having been swallowed by a fish in the Yamuna river that was later caught by an angler.
-The angler sold it to another minister's wife, Upon cutting pen, the child was found unharmed and alive.
+The angler sold the fish to another minister's wife, and upon cutting it open, the child was found unharmed and alive.
 The minister's wife adopted him.
 However, a dispute with his natural parents, about who should take care of him was resolved by the king, who judged that both should have custody of him.
 Thus, he became known as Dva Kula (Two Families).